chenz0902/infomation/index.md

 Sun, Martin, Zhang, & Lang.
 (2017) Solving a green multimodal routing problem considering rail service capacity uncertainty and road traffic congestion: A timedependent fuzzy programming model and exact solution strategy.
 Submitted to Complexity.
 Major revision.<br/>

 Sun & Zhang.
 (2017) Towards efficient cooperative arrangement between road haulage firms: an agent-based decision support system.
-Rejected by Transportation Research Record.
-Searching for alternative outlets.<br/>
+Submitted to Urban Rail Transit.<br/>

 Zhang, Hanchi, & Meijer.
 (2017) <a href="http://ieeexplore.ieee.org/document/8125405/" target="_blank">Evaluating the effect of centralized administration on health care performances using discrete-event simulation.</a> Proceedings of International Conference on Informatics and Assistive Technologies for Health-Care, Medical Support and Wellbeing.
 One of the best papers and invited to an extended version to one of the IARIA journals.<br/>